Yarraman trees saved | Dandenong Star Journal

 Prior to the purchase, the council ruled out a Supreme Court appeal against the VCAT decision because there was “no legal basis” for a challenge.

-Since 2015, the council says it has “consistently opposed” several quests by the developer to remove the trees.
+The council had “consistently opposed” several quests by the developer to remove the trees in recent years.

-“As a result of the recent VCAT decision to allow eight townhouses to be built on the land originally identified for open space, Council has been in discussions with the current owner to purchase this land and retain it as open space to protect the 26 River Redgums approved for removal,” Cr Long said.

 “With more open space for people to enjoy and the significant River Redgums protected, this is an excellent result for the health and wellbeing of our community,” Cr Long said.